suffolklibraries/lgc/content/collections/events/skylarks-ipswich-04-05-1.md

     content:
       -
         type: text
-        text: 'Skylarks takes place at 10:30am to 12pm every other Thursday at Ransomes Sports Pavilion, Sidegate Avenue, Ipswich, IP4 4JJ.
-For more information on how to get to Ransomes Sports Pavillion please visit the venue''s website: '
+        text: "Skylarks takes place at 10:30am to 12pm every other Thursday at Ransomes Sports Pavilion, Sidegate Avenue, Ipswich, IP4 4JJ.
+For more information on how to get to Ransomes Sports Pavillion please visit the venue's website: "
       -
         type: text
         marks: